codespirit7/codespirit7/README.md

 ## Something about me :
-my life just belong to my codes that i write on code editor, bash and specially that i write on leetcode.
+I am a computer engineer and i speak binaries 10.
+My life just belong to my codes that i write on code editor, bash and specially that i write on leetcode.

 ### Languages